boxwise/boxtribute/docs/adr/adr_improved_frontend_dx.md

 Monorepo management:

 1. **[Turborepo](https://turbo.build/repo/docs):** Does a lot of lifting for us automatically (type checking, formatting, testing, building, and more), is content aware as it only works on relevant files, caches results of deterministic tasks locally ([and remotely](https://turbo.build/repo/docs/core-concepts/remote-caching), if we require it in the future), and works seamlessly with current and suggested tooling.
 This wasn't only adopted by major frameworks, libraries, and vendors, but it was also made by the second major React stakeholder: Vercel/NextJS.
 2. **[pnpm workspaces](https://pnpm.io/workspaces):** A safer option, at the cost of doing what `Turborepo` does more laboriously and manually.
-Not a demerit, it's quite doable.
+This is not a demerit (as this is used along with the previous option), it's quite doable.
 It's just that we might be leaving guaranteed wins on the table.

 ## Decision
 The considered options should be an improvement over the current FE setup, both in my own experience and what can be observed in our industry at the time of this writing.
 Most of these are expected to be installed locally or are already commonplace to FE developers.
 These also shouldn't interfere with the BE developer experience in any way.